gravitational/wormhole/README.md

 [WireGuard](https://www.wireguard.com) is a fascinating Fast, Modern, Secure VPN tunnel, that has been gaining significant praise from security experts, and is currently proposed for inclusion within the linux kernel.

-Wormhole uses wireguard to create a simple and secure high performance encrypted overlay network for kubernetes clusters, that is easy to manage and troubleshoot.
+Wormhole uses WireGuard to create a simple and secure high performance encrypted overlay network for kubernetes clusters, that is easy to manage and troubleshoot.

 Wormhole does not implement network policy, instead we recommend to use [calico](https://github.com/projectcalico/calico) or [kube-router](https://github.com/cloudnativelabs/kube-router) as network policy controllers.